umpirsky/Symfony-Upgrade-Fixer/README.md

 | progress_bar | ProgressHelper has been removed in favor of ProgressBar. |
 | inherit_data_aware_iterator | The class VirtualFormAwareIterator was renamed to InheritDataAwareIterator. |

+## Contribute

+The tool is based on PHP Coding Standards Fixer and the [contributing process](https://github.com/FriendsOfPhp/php-cs-fixer/blob/master/CONTRIBUTING.md) is very similar.
+I see no sense in re-doing it so far.